 Smallmouth bass are awesome; they fight hard, are very aggressive, and are all around a blast to catch.
 While they are very similar to largemouth bass and will inhabit the same areas and eat the same lures, in bodies of water that have smallmouth as the predominant bass species, such as deep and clear northern lakes, you will have to tailor your approach and presentations and make adjustments in not only the way you fish but also in lure selection.

 Let’s take a look at the best lures in the fishing world today for smallmouth bass.

-The ribbed body design of the fat swim impact gives off a very natural feeling vibration in the water, and the boot-style tail gives an enticing kick that will work at any speed.
-Reel it fast, slow, rip it, jig it, with the tail always kicking its hard to use this bait wrong.
-It will even undulate on the fall, making it a great slow-rolling and pausing bait for cold front conditions or in the early spring and fall.
+The ribbed body design of the fat swim impact gives off a very natural feeling of vibration in the water, and the boot-style tail gives an enticing kick that will work at any speed.
+Reel it fast, slow, rip it, jig it, with the tail always kicking; it's hard to use this bait wrong.
+It will even undulate in the fall, making it a great slow-rolling and pausing bait for cold front conditions or in the early spring and fall.

-Storm makes a ton of great lures, many of which are soft plastic swimbaits, and the great part about Storm is that not only are the baits very effective and feature great fish catching action, they are also some of the best valued baits on the market and are easy on your wallet.
+Storm makes a ton of great lures, many of which are soft plastic swimbaits, and the great part about Storm is that not only are the baits very effective and feature great fish-catching action, but they are also some of the best-valued baits on the market and are easy on your wallet.

 With the wildeye shad you will get a bait that falls straight and swims true with a thin tapering tail section that allows the paddle to thump indiscriminately at all speeds.